LeanBelluscio/subscription-system/README.md

     ```
 - ### Build Docker images

-    Into the parent folder (the folder where the three services folders are contained) run **docker compose build** it will creates one decker image for each service
+    Into the parent folder (the folder where the three services folders are contained) run **docker compose build** it will creates one docker image for each service

     ```
      ..adidas-challenge> docker compose build